Xilinx/CHaiDNN/BUILD_USING_SDX_GUI.md

 13. All the source files needed to build `CHaiDNN`, can be seen under `src` directory.

+**IMPORTANT :** The `software/example` folder contains 6 example files.
+Using SDx GUI, only 1 of them can be built at once.
+Exclude other example files from the project except the one you wish to build.

 14. Right click on project and select `C/C++ Build Settings`

 15. In `SDS++ Compiler` add the following in the `command`